nest/nest-simulator/doc/examples/balancedneuron.rst

 To determine the optimal rate of the neurons in the inhibitory population, the network is simulated several times for different values of the inhibitory rate while measuring the rate of the target neuron.
-This is done by calling ``Simulate`` until the rate of the target neuron matches the rate of the neurons in the excitatory population with a certain accuracy.
+This is done by calling :py:func:`.Simulate` until the rate of the target neuron matches the rate of the neurons in the excitatory population with a certain accuracy.
 The algorithm is implemented in two steps: